5jt/dyalog-cookbook/manuscript/structure.md

 Could not be simpler.
 If your user has a Dyalog interpreter, she can also save and send you the crash workspace if your program hits an execution error.
 But she will also be able to read your code -- which might be more than you wish for.

 If she doesn't have an interpreter, and you are not worried about her someday getting one and reading your code, and you have a Run-Time Agreement with Dyalog, you can send her the Dyalog Run-Time interpreter[^ext] with the workspace.
 The Run-Time interpreter will not allow the program to suspend, so when the program breaks the task will vanish, and your user won't see your code.
 All right so far.
 But she will also not have a crash workspace to send you.

+If your application uses multiple threads, the thread states can't be saved in a crash workspace anyway.

-So you need your program to catch and report any errors before it dies.
+You need your program to catch and report any errors before it dies.

 ### Send an executable file (EXE)